-The Shareholders of the Company at their meeting held on July 30, 2016 had approved the appointment of M/s.
-Walker Chandiok & Co LLP, Chartered Accountants (Registration No: 001076N / N500013) as the Statutory Auditors of the Company for a period of five (5) years to hold office from the conclusion of the Thirteenth Annual General Meeting up to the conclusion of the Eighteenth Annual General Meeting of the Company.
+The Shareholders of the Company at their meeting held on September 14, 2021, had approved the reappointment of M/s.
+Walker Chandiok & Co LLP, Chartered Accountants (Registration No: 001076N / N500013) as the Statutory Auditors of the Company for a period of five (5) years to hold office from the conclusion of the Eighteenth AGM until the conclusion of the Twenty Third AGM of the Company.

-Accordingly, the Statutory Auditors had issued an Un-Qualified Audit Report for the financial year ended March 31, 2021.
-Hence the disclosure under Section 134(3)(f)(i) of the Companies Act 2013 is not applicable.
+Accordingly, the Statutory Auditors had issued an Un-Qualified Audit Report for the financial year ended March 31, 2022.
+Hence the disclosure under Section 134(3)(f)(i) of the Act, is not applicable.